-According to a study conducted by Mercer, 87% of employers say they will embrace greater flexibility post-pandemic – with most planning to maintain the hybrid model of onsite/work from home options.
+According to a study conducted by Mercer, 87% of employers say they will embrace greater flexibility post-pandemic – with most planning to maintain the hybrid model of onsite/work-from-home options.
 It’s important to note that not all of these options are feasible for every organization.
 If you’re considering remote or flexible work options, make sure to assess your organizational needs along with your employees’ needs to determine if there’s a reasonable option that works for both parties.

 Many working parents juggled jobs and childcare during the pandemic.
 When schools closed and classes became virtual, many had to pivot when and where they worked or take a leave of absence to stay home with their children.
-Data gathered by Pew Research showed almost double the women vice men quit the labor force in the first year of the pandemic.
+Data gathered by Pew Research showed that almost double the number of women vice men quit the labor force in the first year of the pandemic.
 2.4 million women and 1.8 million men left the workforce between February 2020 and February 2021.

 Many organizations noticed this trend and have responded by increasing childcare and family benefits to mitigate the loss of skilled employees.
 Some of these benefits include: